itsalectric/643_Project_2/README.md

 		2. To designate a specific IP, leave it as "Custom" desired input IP(s)

 ## EC2 Creation, Configuration, and Connection
-AWS automatically opted me for a new GUI when launching a new EC2 instance.
+For this project, there will need to be one main node and 4 worker nodes according to the requirements.
+In addition to the aforementioned, AWS automatically implemented a new GUI when launching a new EC2 instance.
 The following instructions are the new GUI:
 1. Navigate to (http://console.aws.amazon.com/ec2/)
 2. Click "Instances" on the left pane and click on "Launch Instances"
 	1. Name the instance to your liking in the "Name and Tags" section
 	2. Keep default "Amazon Linux 2 Kernel" selected in the "Application and OS Images (Amazon Machine Image)" section
 	3. Edit the "Instance Type" as needed depending on computing needs
 	4. Select an existing or create a new key within the  "Key Pair" section
-		1. Select "Vockey" if using Learner Lab (PEM key can be downloaded on the "AWS Detail" page)
+		1. Select "vockey" if using Learner Lab (PEM key can be downloaded on the "AWS Detail" page)
 		2. Click on "create new key" if using a standard account (or Learner Lab if you desire)
 			1. Enter a name for your key within the "Key pair name" textbox
 			2. Click "create pair" at the bottom of the form